Effective January 1, 2018, the IRS will implement new audit procedures applicable to entities (including LLCs) taxed as partnerships.

 - All partners must be natural persons, corporations (including S corporations and foreign entities treated as corporations if domestic), or estates of deceased partners.

-If the partnership has any partners that are classified as partnerships, disregarded entities, or trusts, then the partnership is not eligible to “elect out” of the New Partnership Audit Regime.
-Generally, any tiered partnerships would not be eligible to “elect out” of the New Partnership Audit Regime.
+If the partnership has any partners that are classified as partnerships, disregarded entities, or trusts, then the partnership is not eligible to “elect out” of the New Partnership Audit Rules.
+Generally, any tiered partnerships would not be eligible to “elect out” of the New Partnership Audit Rules.
 Further, if a partnership has an S corporation as a partner, then the shareholders of the S corporation are counted toward the “100 Schedules K-1” in determining eligibility.

 Election to Transfer Deficiency.

-Update Existing Partnership and Operating Agreements.
+Update Existing Agreements.

 - Indemnification to the PR for elections made on the partnership’s behalf;